Notice of Pre-AIA or AIA Status

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-Claim(s) 21-40 is/are rejected under 35 U.S.C.
+Claims 21-40 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to a judicial exception (i.e., a law of nature, a natural phenomenon, or an abstract idea) without significantly more.
 Based upon consideration of all of the relevant factors with respect to the claims as a whole, the claims are directed to non-statutory subject matter which do not include additional elements that are sufficient to amount to significantly more than the judicial exception because of the following analysis:

 Claim 21 is drawn to a method which is within the four statutory categories (i.e., method).
 Claim 34 is drawn to a system which is within the four statutory categories (i.e., machine).

-Independent claim 21 recites…receiving…a string of text from the findings section of the radiology report, the string of text comprising a set of finding words; …determining a radiologist style based on a radiologist identifier of a radiologist, wherein the radiologist style is determined based on a set of features of impression sections in a historical report previously generated by the radiologist: determining…a context based on the set of finding words; combining the context with the radiologist style; generating…the impression section, wherein the generated impression section is configured to mimic the radiologist style; and automatically inserting the impression section into the radiology report as a proposed impression section.
+Independent claim 21 recites…receiving…a string of text from a findings section of the radiology report, the string of text comprising a set of finding words; …determining a radiologist style based on a radiologist identifier of a radiologist, wherein the radiologist style is determined based on a set of features of impression sections in a historical report previously generated by the radiologist, wherein the radiologist style comprises a preference and a clinical reasoning tendency: determining…a context based on the set of finding words; combining the context with the radiologist style; generating…the impression section, wherein the generated impression section is configured to mimic the radiologist style, wherein training the trained machine learning model comprises modifying false positives in a training dataset to minimize machine learning hallucinations; and automatically inserting the impression section into the radiology report as a proposed impression section.

 Under its broadest reasonable interpretation, the limitations noted above, as drafted, covers certain methods of organizing human activity (i.e., managing personal behavior or relationships or interactions between people…following rules or instructions), but for the recitation of generic computer components.
 That is, other than reciting a “computing system,” the claim encompasses rules or instructions to help a user (i.e., radiologist) write a report, which is described as human activity in ¶ 0003-0004 of the specification If a claim limitation, under its broadest reasonable interpretation, covers managing personal behavior or relationships or interactions between people, but for the recitation of generic computer components, then it falls within the “Certain Methods of Organizing Human Activity” grouping of abstract ideas.
 Accordingly, the claims recite an abstract idea.